-The Honours program with the School of Economics is open to students who have demonstrated strong performance in the three-year pass program in Economics, or equivalent program, with completed courses Microeconomics 2, Macroeconomics 2 and Introductory Econometrics.
+The Honours program with the School of Economics is open to students who have demonstrated strong performance in the three-year pass program in Economics, or equivalent program with an overall Weighted Average Mark (WAM) of at least 70 and a discipline/major WAM of at least 70.
+To be eligible for entry students must have completed the equivalent of Microeconomics 2, Macroeconomics 2 and an econometric course requirement that depends on the specialisation.
+Entry to the program is competitive and offers will be made based on academic merit and availability of supervisors.
 Pass graduates from other universities may also participate in the Honours program.

 The Honours degree is obtained through an additional year of study.
-Full-time students complete their Honours degree in two semesters (program starts in semester 1), and part-time students complete it in three semesters (program starts either in semester 1 or semester 2).
+Full-time students complete their Honours degree in two semesters and the program typically starts in semester one.
+Part-time students complete the Honours degree in three semesters.
 Honours students require a high level of motivation and superior academic ability.

-During the Honours year, students complete five courses and two thesis seminar courses at the Honours level.
+During the Honours year, students complete four courses and a thesis seminar course at the Honours level.
 These courses allow the students to study areas of economics in more depth.

 In addition, each candidate must write and submit an Honours thesis.
 The thesis is a report on an original research project, written under the direction of a supervisor.
 Through the successful completion of a thesis, the student acquires an in-depth knowledge of a particular focus in economics, as well as experience with general research methods.
 The thesis signals the ability to think through problems and to communicate results.
 It may be the most valuable component of an application to professional positions and post-graduate programs.